Argentine stocks, bonds fall on farm crisis

 The benchmark MerVal stocks index .MERV gave up 1.47 percent to 2,036 points, its lowest close since March 19.
 Volume was brisk at $48.5 million and of active issues 20 advanced, 57 declined and nine ended unchanged.

 Grupo Financiero Galicia GFG.BA, which controls the country's biggest bank, Banco Galicia, lost 4.81 percent to end at 1.58 pesos per share.
-Leading telecommunications company Telecom Argentina (TEC2.BA: Cotización) eroded by 4.5 percent to 10.55 pesos per share.
+Leading telecommunications company Telecom Argentina (TEC2.BA) eroded by 4.5 percent to 10.55 pesos per share.

 "The MerVal's big fall is based on bank and service issues because of the political problem between the agricultural sector and the government and because Kirchner's speech didn't show any conciliation," said Francisco Marra of Bull Markets Brokers.